sahellebusch/bright-user/README.md

 ### API Documentation

 Documentation is first class for this API.
 To view the documentation, start the service locally and then head to `0.0.0.0:3000/documentation` in a browser to view.

+### TODOs

+email, username, phone should be unique.